Rajput-Monty/authentication-and-authorisation-with-expressjs/README.md

 ## Challenge Overview

-The challenge involved enhancing a user management system with a new feature: user deletion.
-The goal was to implement a secure deletion mechanism that allows authenticated users to delete other users from the system.
-This feature needed to be accessible via a web interface and should only be performed by users with proper authorization.
+The challenge involved with a new feature: user deletion.
+The goal was to implement a deletion mechanism that allows authenticated users and admins to delete other users and themselves from the system.

 ## Prerequisites